paula-abella/test-app/README.md

 </template>
 ```

-The CSS styles can go in the `style` tag.
+The CSS styles can go in the `style` section.
 We use SCSS pre-processing.

 ```html
 <style lang="scss" scoped>